jbortz3/MetaDefender/README.md

 The project was created with Microsoft Visual Studio 2019.

-To build the project, simply load OpSwatProject.sln in Visual Studio, and build the solution.
+To build the project, follow the three steps listed below:
+1. Load OpSwatProject.sln in Visual Studio
+2. Replace the value of apiKey on line 17 of Program.cs with your API access key
+3. Build the solution

 # Usage Instructions